 Once you have harvested your crop, remember that it is illegal to sell it in Massachusetts, as and is for personal consumption only; although you could always give some to friends or family.
 There are also restrictions on the extraction of marijuana at home; you can't use butane or anything highly flammable at home, which can be extremely dangerous.

-What are the best strains of cannabis to grow outdoors in Massachusetts?
+What are the best strains to grow in Massachusetts outdoors?

 Hazes do particularly well in the climate of Massachusetts, which has a mainly humid continental climate with hot summers and cold winters.
-Amnesia Haze and Purple Haze will do well, and White Widow and Blueberry are also popular with growers in the state.
+Amnesia Haze and Purple Haze will do well, and White Widow is also popular with growers in the state.
 It might be advisable to start seeds indoors and then transplant out once the danger of frosts has passed.